Reflections on 28 Plays Later, 2021

 I found this playwriting challenge more difficult than the screenwriting one I took part in last October.
 I have been trying to reflect on why this was.

-I got some harsh critical feedback on the first draft of a full-length play that I’ve worked immensely hard on, as well as rejections.
+I got some harsh critical feedback on the first draft of a full-length play that I’ve worked immensely hard on, as well as some rejections of a short story and poetry.
 That knocked my confidence at the beginning of the year and set the bugaboos into bullying my brain squirrels into submission.

 I also became adept at using any distraction as a reason I could not possibly write.
 In the first week, I was trying to fit writing around roleplay work so I was stressed from the starting block.
 Then, on weekends, I was busy with my grandchild, even if she was a whole level of the house away.